-Figure 10 shows a country specific comparison for PM{2.5} emissions from GNFR C (small combustion) in TNO_MACC-III, CAMS-REG-v2 and CAMS-REG-v4, for the EU+ countries where reported data are used as the basis, therefore representative for the reporting of PM2.5 emissions from this source category in different years (2013, 2017 and 2019, respectively).
-The figure shows significant changes for some countries (e.g. EST, LTU, GBR, ESP, ITA, ROU) but only very small changes for others (e.g. DNK, NOR, DEU, FRA, SVK).
-These differences are significant and related to the inclusion of condensables in the emission inventories (which his further discussed in Sect.
+Figure 10 shows a country-specific comparison for PM2.5 emissions from GNFR C (small combustion) in TNO\MACC-III, CAMS-REG-v2 and CAMS-REG-v4 for the EU+ countries where reported data are used as the basis, which implies that these are representative of reporting of PM2.5 emissions from this source category in different reporting years (2013, 2017 and 2019, respectively).
+The figure shows significant changes for some countries (e.g. EST, LTU, GBR, ESP, ITA, ROU) but only very small changes for others

+(e.g. DNK, NOR, DEU, FRA, SVK).
+These differences are significant and related to the inclusion of condensables in the emission inventories (which is further discussed in Sect.
 4).